codelibs/fess-docs/en/9.0/config/replication.rst

     </requestHandler>
     ...

-Start the Fess.
+Start the |Fess| .

 Index of synchronization
 ------------------------

-Until the above settings copied to search for Fess index crawl after the optimization (optimize) the index for Fess.
+Until the above settings copied to search for |Fess| index crawl after the optimization (optimize) the index for |Fess| .